Developing a Quality System on a Managed Budget

 Maximizing Value from Continuous Improvement

-Once your quality system has been developed and managed through your budget process, it is important the entire system is audited to assure your systems and resources fully meet the level of compliance against the company’s standards and regulations.
-Typically the initial audit should be planned at 3-6 months after implementing the QMS to give the organization time to get up to speed.
+Once your quality system has been developed and managed through your budget process, it is important the entire system is audited.
+The purpose of the audit is to assure your systems and resources fully meet the level of compliance against standards and regulations.
+Typically the initial audit should be planned at 3-6 months after implementing the QMS to give the organization time to get up to speed and remove errors.

 In this first true test of the quality system, companies need to make sure the quality system is compliant, complete and meets the planned budget.
 There are trade-offs of internally conducting the audit versus outsourcing the audit to a well-qualified quality consultancy.
 It’s less expensive to conduct internal audits with a competent internal auditor than an external expert.
 Table 4 outlines the considerations.